Whale tail: Rise

 By the mid-2000s, whale tails became common to celebrities, providing opportunities to the paparazzi.
 Whale tail display spawned a new accessory—clip-on jewelry for the visible straps.
 Jess Cartner-Morley of The Guardian claimed that following pop stars in the hipster trousers gave rise to the "low-slung jeans, whale-tail G-string era".
 On 17 September 2004, a writer for the Chicago Sun-Times stated, "Britney Spears and Christina Aguilera regularly were photographed with thong straps riding high above their low-rise jeans.
-And even usually tasteful Halle Berry succumbed to the thong craze by attending an awards show with bejeweled thong straps peeking out from above her miniskirt."
+And even Halle Berry catered to the thong craze by attending an awards show with bejeweled thong straps peeking out from above her miniskirt."
 Actresses Gillian Anderson, Natalie Portman, Sarah Jessica Parker, Kim Cattrall and Tara Reid, MTV's Molly Sims, model Kate Moss, singers Beyoncé Knowles, Mariah Carey, Jennifer Lopez, Janet Jackson, LeAnn Rimes and Britney Spears have been associated as propagators of the trend by ABC.

 In France, clothing brands started creating the thong or le string in styles that encourage a projection above low-hung jeans, such as designs that had small jewels or luminous stars sewn into the "tail".
 In India, thongs peeked out of low-rise jeans in page three parties and university bashes.
 Indian model Shefali Zariwala displayed a whale tail in the MTV Immies-winning music video "Kaanta Lagaa" and shot to fame and public debate in 2003.
 In Japan, clothing company Sanna's brought forward an extreme low-rise hip-hugging jeans design with built-in thong whale tails.
-R&B artist Sisqó rhapsodized about whale tails in his "Thong Song"—"I like it when the beat goes da na da na/Baby make your booty go da na da na/Girl I know you wanna show da na da na/That thong thong thong thong."
-Pornographic film director Mike Metropolis made three films based on whale tails—Whale Tail (2005), Whale Tail I (2005) and Whale Tail II (2006)—with Mark Ashley in the lead.
+R&B artist Sisqó rhapsodized about whale tails in his "Thong Song"—"I like it when the beat goes da na da na/Baby make your booty go da na da na/Girl I know you wanna show da na da na/That thong th-thong thong thong."
 Another movie titled Whale Tail: Thong Dreams was released in 2005 featuring Sunny Lane and Kirsten Price.
 In 2003, web content developer Gavin Hamilton created the site whale-tail.com with content featuring whale tail display.
 The domain name WhaleTail.com sold for $6,600 in October 2004.
 The website has been quoted by ABC Radio, NY Times, FHM (UK) and Fuel Magazine (Australia), and has been nominated as a Best Adult Web Site by Australian Adult Industry Awards in 2008.